andgordio/mockupless/docs/Courses/LayoutBasics/Style/background.md

 </div>
 ```

 This is particularly useful when you export images for high-resolution displays in @2x or @3x, and you need to set their original dimensions to use as a background.
-If you are reading this article on a Retina or a similar display, you should notice how sharp the image below is compared to the images in previous examples:
+If you are reading this article on a Retina display or a similar one, you should notice how sharp the image below is compared to the images in the previous examples:

 <iframe height="563" style="width: 100%;" scrolling="no" title="Style—Background—image, size" src="//codepen.io/andgordy/embed/arbZmY/?height=563&theme-id=36403&default-tab=result" frameborder="no" allowtransparency="true" allowfullscreen="true">
   See the Pen <a href='https://codepen.io/andgordy/pen/arbZmY/'>Style—Background—image, size</a> by And Gordy